-Yet walk into many homes under construction or remodels you will find tubs brimming with paint cans, thinset, drywall joint compound, grout, mortar, garbage, empty coffee cups, and tools.
+Bathtubs are not meant to be storage areas for construction debris, tools, or building materials.
+Yet walk into many new homes under construction or bathroom remodels and you will find bathtubs brimming with all manner of debris: paint cans, thinset, drywall joint compound (known as mud), grout, mortar, garbage, empty coffee cups, and tools.

+One reason why they do this is because new bathtubs sometimes come lined with protective plastic coating, seemingly rendering the surface safe for debris.
 Most contractors and trades do not do this, and they hate hearing about this even more, because it stains the reputation of their profession.

 If you were cleaning drywall tools, you would hit them with hot water and scrape them off with another drywall tool.
-But with a tub surface, you do not have the luxury of scraping with a metal blade.
+But with a delicate tub surface, you do not have the luxury of scraping with a metal blade.

 Finally, if you do end up with any dulled areas, they can be restored by rubbing with a white automotive-type polishing compound and waxing with a liquid wax.